deltatrigger/bill/Firestone Law Enforcement Security Act.md

 The list of “type 1 prescribed offence” is as follows:

 (i).
-Any offence classified as a “Felony” that is not defined as a Type 2 prescribed offence.
+Any offence classified as a “Felony” that is not defined as a Type 2 prescribed offense.

 (ii) Impersonation